VRConservation/fba-myst/chapters/11-pathways.md

 :::

 # Simple solutions
 There are some solutions that seem obvious and are simple, but many businesses don't take them seriously.
 The first example is writing a clear, compelling, and readable business plan.
 Don't use ChatGPT to write this.
 This isn't a joke, FBA has reviewed some business plans that were probably written by ChatGPT.
-Let's run through these in the following sections
+For immediate impact, these could include:

-## Theory of change
+1. Theory of change

-## Business plan
+2. Business plan.

-## Pitch deck

-## Measuring success
+3. Measuring success plan.

 # Advanced solutions
 After simple solutions, there are solutions that will be more difficult to attain or implement, but are worth the effort.
 These could include things like an equitable staffing structure, ramping up finance rounds beyond startup stage, and realistically costing out how your business is going to scale.

-## Staffing
+1. Staffing

-## Finance 202
+2. Finance 202

-## Scaling
+3. Scaling

-# Lessons
+# Project pathway
+discuss the development pathway/stages/steps, the types of expertise that are needed to support a project achieving these steps, common pitfalls or hurdles, example projects/case studies, grant funding opportunities to support project development, free TA resources, etc. I don't think we should dive into pitch decks and success monitoring because these are associated with late stage development.

+## I. Back-of-the-envelope
+spitballing stage for the initial idea that precedes the pre-concept.

+## II.
+Pre-concept
+- Establishing a vision and project concept, goals and objectives
+- Identification of technology options and preferred option
+- Site and infrastructure evaluation
+- Feedstock volume and pricing assessment
+- Identification of the permitting pathway
+- High level financial analysis (capex, opex, potential sources of capital, market demand/pricing, sensitivities)
+- Partner mapping/initial engagement
+- Establishing a preliminary project schedule

+## III.
+Feasiblity
+- Securing site control
+- Preliminary engineering and design for the preferred tech, and a third party review of it
+- Detailed financial analysis
+- Establishing the appropriate business structure
+- Further feedstock and market analyses, if needed
+- Securing feedstock supply letters of intent/contracts
+- Securing offtake letters of intent/contracts
+- Identification and initial pursuit of capital stack
+- Refine and maintain the Gantt
+- Partner/stakeholder engagement

+## IV.
+Late Stage
+- Final engineering/design
+- Construction and operating permits
+- Complete lender/investor requirements and financial close
+- Establish construction schedule and plan
+- Procue long-lead equipment
+- Pitch deck

+## V. Up & running

 # Resources

-# Notes
-Spitballing and budget early stage / pre concept stage.
-Write a one-pager white paper with a budget.
-Does this even make sense?